-1.6 Nomination and Appointment of Directors
+1.6 Nomination & Appointment of Directors

-Before appointing a director (or senior executive), or nominating a director for election, CSL undertakes appropriate background checks, including the person's character, experience, education, criminal record and bankruptcy history.
+Before appointing a director CSL undertakes appropriate background checks, including in relation to the person's character, experience, education, criminal record and bankruptcy history.

 CSL provides its shareholders with all material information (in its possession) relevant to a decision on whether to elect or re-elect a director (including any material adverse information) in its notice of meeting.